-However, nanoforms tested for dissolution cannot pertain to this Set of Nanoforms due to dissolution for the Set of Nanoforms.
-However, ECHA notes the following:
+However, nanoforms tested for dustiness cannot pertain to this Set of Nanoforms due to .
+Therefore, only one potentially relevant data point is available on dustiness for the Set of Nanoforms.
+However ECHA notes the following:

 - Firstly the test material is not appropriately characterised as described in section 1.2.1.4, and - Secondly, according to Annex VI of REACH regulation, a "justification shall be provided to demonstrate that a variation within these boundaries does not affect the hazard assessment, exposure assessment and risk assessment of the similar nanoforms in the Set.".
 Thus, in relation to variation of each characterisation parameter, the registrant must provide hazard information demonstrating that there is a common pattern in the potency of the (eco)toxicological properties despite the variation of the characterisers of the nanoforms in the Set.
-Only one data point for the Set of Nanoforms cannot demonstrate that there is a common pattern.

-32 Therefore, in the absence of hazard information relating to the nanoforms covered by the Set, you have not justified that the hazard assessment of the nanoforms in this Set can be performed jointly.
+Only one data point for the Set of Nanoforms cannot demonstrate that there is a common pattern. - 48 Therefore, in the absence of hazard information relating to the nanoforms covered by the Set, you have not justified that the hazard assessment of the nanoforms in this Set can be performed jointly.